tpoisot/response_agrawal/impact.md

 That some "predatory" publishers are taking advantage of this model to generate a profit is undeniable.
 However, these are well identified, and easy to avoid.
-There is a list of such publishers ([link to list]) available on line for easy reference.
+There is a list of such publishers [@Beall2014] available on line for easy reference.
 In itself, OA is not built on whether a profit will be made (many non-OA journals, for example those operated by societies, are for-profit), but on the making the output of research